About the Board of Governors

 Minimum number of people that must be present to constitute a valid meeting (Quorum): seven, of whom at least four must be independent governors.

-Frequency of meetings: three per year
+Frequency of meetings: four per year

 Deputy Clerk to the Governors: firstname.lastname@example.org